CuicuiZhao2018/MoAMN/README.md

 # MoAMN
-Adaptive variational Image Denoiser for a Mixture of Additive and Multiplicative Noise based on TV,BM3D and IRCNN regularizations the authors: Cuicui Zhao, Jun Liu, Jie Zhang
+This code is for "A Dual Model for Restoring Images Corrupted by Mixture of Additive and Multiplicative Noise" the authors: Cuicui Zhao, Jun Liu, Jie Zhang
-Corresponding author: Jun Liu (e-mail: jliu@bnu.edu.cn).

 The proposed method's codes : MoAMNTV, MoAMNBM3D, MoAMNIRCNN.

 The existing codes: ROF, AA, BM3D, IRCNN

-The code for MoAMNIRCNN and IRCNN needs MatConvNet package.
-The IRCNN denoiser used in the proposed model is the same as [3], and it is a trained plugin-and-play term.
-So one can can apply this code directly to image denoising。
+The code for MoAMNIRCNN and IRCNN needs the MatConvNet package.
+The IRCNN denoiser used in the proposed model is the same as [3], and it is trained and plugin-and-play.
+So one can apply the code directly to image denoising, which does not need to train.

 Reference: